frnmst/gnupot/README.md

   - Client only.
 - libnotify 0.7.6-1 (notify-send) [Sends notifications to notification server.]
   - Client only.
-- Be sure to have 1 and only 1 notify server installed.
+- #Be sure to have 1 and only 1 notify server installed.
 It should be already installed on your system.
   #dunst () [Lightweight notification server; it displays notifications.]
   - Client only.
-- unison (at this moment).
+- unison (unison) [Program that syncs file.
+It's a two way rsync].
   - Server and client.

 ##Contact